pslyman/clean-card/README.md

 - Contains styling for mobile devices, tablets, and computer screens.
 - Has URL hashes so you can share your website with certain tabs or experience tiles already open.
 - Is minimal, no nonsense, to the point.
 Just how I like it.
-- Oooh pretty animations.
+- Oh and pretty animations.
 Just how you like it.

 # Pre-requisites
 - Ensure Node, Git, and VSCode (or any other trusted IDE) is installed.

-- Create Github and Heroku accounts.
+- Create free Github and Heroku accounts.

 # Fork, then clone repo
 1. Fork this directory, then clone that fork with the terminal command: `git clone https://github.com/pslyman/clean-card.git` into a directory of your choosing.